Lift net: Portable hand lift nets

-Portable hand lift nets do not or hardly have any negative environmental impact since the overall expected catch is always very little and when a few very small or juvenile fishes are caught they can anyway be released alive.
+Portable hand lift nets do not or hardly have any negative environmental impact since the overall expected catch is always very little and when a few very small or juvenile fishes are caught they can be easily released alive.

 Shore-operated stationary lift nets

 Stationary lift nets are larger than hand lift nets and are attached permanently to a shore-built structure.
 Lifting the nets may be done by hand through the use of counterweights, or they may use mechanized winches.
 Bait or a strong source of light is placed in the middle of the net.
 They are typically placed near beaches or riverbanks.

 Stationary lift nets are relatively large and are usually operated from stationary installation situated along the shore.
 They are operated usually from the bank of a river or a suitable beach by installing them on a special platform.
 The more modern lift nets, are operated with the help of hand or motor driven winches.
 No fishing vessel is required.
-After being Submerged at the required depth, the nets are lifted or hauled out of the water by the hand or mechanically.
-The fish are sometimes attracted by strong Light or Bait.
+After being submerged at the required depth, the nets are lifted or hauled out of the water by the hand or mechanically.
+The fish are sometimes attracted by strong light or bait.

-Stationary lift net is mostly used to capture pelagic species and in this case boats are not often required.
-It is operated mainly in the water surface either in sea and inland water.
+Stationary lift nets are mostly used to capture pelagic species and in this case boats are not often required.
+They are operated mainly at the water's surface either in the sea or inland waters.